 We are asking that you support the normal teaching day by not accompanying your children to the classrooms or entering the school building from the playground as this makes it difficult for staff to give their full attention to the children in their class.
 It also means that we do not know who is in the building and this has huge safety implications for the school.
 We want to encourage your children to develop independence by bringing their own bags, coats and lunchboxes into school and to find lost property during the school day.

 ‘Parents/Carers can come into the reception office via the main school entrance at any point during the school day to have their questions answered, to seek further information or to make an appointment with a member of staff.
 We ask that this be done rather than parents/carers searching for staff in the corridors or seeking out staff in their classrooms.
-If parents are in the school building during the timetabled school day we expect them to be wearing a VISITORS BADGE which they have collected from reception, having signed in.
+If parents are in the school building during the timetabled school day we expect them to be wearing a VISITORS BADGE which they have collected from the digital sign in machine at reception, having signed in.
 Staff are asked to challenge anyone not wearing a visitors badge within the school building.

 If you need to collect a child during school time, we ask you to collect them from the office and sign them out.
 Children will only be allowed home with adults with parental responsibility or confirmed permission.